Textualize/textual/docs/guide/content.md

 Before we explore Textual markup in detail, let's first demonstrate some of what it can do.
 In the following example, we have two widgets.
-The top has Textual markup enabled, and the bottom has Textual markup *disabled*.
+The top has Textual markup enabled, while the bottom widget has Textual markup *disabled*.

 Notice how the markup *tags* change the style in the first widget, but are left unaltered in the second: